deeptigp/deeptigp.github.io/index.md

  [<a href="https://www.linkedin.com/in/deeptigp/">LinkedIn</a>]
 </figcaption>
 </figure>
 I am an Assistant Professor at Boston University in the <a href="https://www.bu.edu/cs/"> Department of Computer Science </a> and also a Member of Technical Staff at Runway.
-I primarily work on topics pertaining to safe, interpretable, and responsible computer vision.
+My research interests are in Computer Vision and Machine Learning, with a special focus improving the safety, interpretability, and robustness of computer vision systems.
 Previously, I was a Senior Research Scientist and Tech lead at Fundamental AI Research (FAIR) in <a href="https://ai.facebook.com/research/"> Meta AI</a> where I worked on a broad variety of topics in Computer Vision, Machine Learning, and Image and Video Processing.
 My interests spans several topics such as building image and video understanding models, fair and inclusive computer vision models, ML explainability, and perceptual image and video quality.

 Prior to Meta AI, I obtained my PhD at the University of Texas at Austin in 2017 where I worked with Prof. Alan Bovik on perceptual image and video quality assessment for real-world content.

 ## News
+-  Named Computing & Data Sciences (CDS) <a href="https://www.bu.edu/cds-faculty/culture-community/faculty/faculty-fellows/">Faculty Fellow</a> in 2024.
 - [July'24] Started as an Assistant Professor in CS at Boston University!
 - I am an Area chair at <a href="https://wacv2024.thecvf.com/"> WACV'24</a>!
+- 1 paper accepted at NeurIPS'23!
 - I am one of the Technical Program Chair for the conference <a href="https://www.aimlsystems.org/2023/">AIMLSystems 2023</a>
 - I am a co-organizer of XAI4CV workshop at CVPR'23!
 - I am a session chair of the featured papers panel at NeurIPS’22.